 The train station featured in the anime is an exact copy of Moriguchi-shi station (京阪電車守口市駅).
 Here is a street view of the station from google maps.
 However, be careful not to confuse this with Moriguchi station (守口駅) as it is a completely different subway station that happens to be nearby.
 Here are the comparison photos.

 (百花屋House of One Hundred Flowers) Hyakkaya is the cafe that Yuichi and his friends frequent throughout the series.
 Even though the exteriors are completely different, an actual cafe called Hyakkaya(Cafe百花) exists near the main city of Osaka.
 Here is a photo of the cafe from the anime.
 Here is a street view of the cafe in Osaka City.

 The second season of everyone’s favorite swimming anime, Free!
 Eternal Summer has a couple of locations that you can visit in Osaka in real life.

-The Towa Pharmaceutical RACTAB Dome (sometimes called Namihaya Dome) is an indoor sports arena located in Kodoma City in Osaka.
+The Towa Pharmaceutical RACTAB Dome (previously known as Namihaya Dome) is an indoor sports arena located in Kodoma City in Osaka.
 This dome is where the Iwatobi Swim Club competes in the national swimming competition.
-Namihaya Dome is conveniently located right outside Kadoma Minami Station, moreover, has a swimming pool open year-round to the public, and an ice skating rink opens in the winter.
+The RACTAB Dome is conveniently located right outside Kadoma Minami Station, moreover, has a swimming pool open year-round to the public, and an ice skating rink opens in the winter.
 Here are the comparison photos.